WHAT DO YOU PROVIDE?

 The weather in Montana is as varied as its landscape.
 Summer days are often pleasant and dry and evenings are crisp and cool.
 Late June and early July are when the wildflowers really explode.
 The average temp is 70's to low 80's during the day, cooling at to 40-50's at night.
 Mid July to late August are probably the most popular time, so that space fills quickly.
 This is the warmest time, 75-85 during the day, cooling to 40-50's at night.
 August is always a nice month for long clear days.
 By late August, and into September, the fall colors begin.
 The days are warm, 65-70's and evenings are cooler, upper 30's to 40's.

 While we always hope for a dry trip, it does rain sometimes!
 With good rain gear, you can stay dry and even enjoy the ride.
 Each camp has a kitchen tent with wood stove to get in from the weather, and the tents are waterproof.
 Typical mountain showers occur in the afternoon, and usually clear by morning.

 WHAT KIND OF RIDING EXPERIENCE DO I NEED TO HAVE?

-For most trips, minimal riding experience is necessary.
+For most trips, you should be an intermediate to advanced rider with trail riding experience.
 We will fit you to your horse and saddle at the ranch before your trip, and spend time teaching western horsemanship at the ranch and on the trail.
 Our goal is build confidence in you as a rider so that you may comfortably enjoy the beauty of the area.
-We have over sixty horses to suit the beginner to the more experienced rider.

 DO WE RIDE EVERY DAY?